 - Take Advantage of Short-Termism – There is a large amount of short-term thinking on Sorare with managers often purely focused on ensuring they have the right cards to field teams on the next matchday rather than looking at the bigger picture.
 If you’re willing to play the longer game, buying players out of season, or merely those who are injured or out of form is a strategy that can really pay off.
 Typically, players skyrocket in value when they hit form or as the start of their respective seasons draws close.
 With proper scouting and research, you can really take advantage of these kinds of shifts and in a rapidly growing market, big returns are possible in the space of just a few months if you get it right!

 - Be Careful with Decimal Points! – This may sound obvious but you’d be surprised how often players are sold for 10 times their value, just because somebody has mistakenly typed 0.2 ETH instead of 0.02 (the difference between 60 & 600 US Dollars at the time of writing).
 Don’t be that guy or girl!
 Also be wary of a few managers who deliberately offer at 10% of the going rate in an attempt to trick people into selling.
 There is a block button.
 Don’t be afraid to use it.

-If you have any questions or doubts during your opening weeks on Sorare, feel free to ask questions.
-You can get in touch on twitter via @SorareLaLiga.
-You may also want to check this piece on Sorare predictions for 2022 as it promises to be an exciting year on the platform.
+You may also want to check this piece on Sorare predictions for 2023 as it promises to be another exciting year on the platform.

-This Sorare guide contains affiliate links to Sorare and was last updated in April 2022.
-Future changes to the sign up process and tournament structures may occur so it’s possible you may experience a slightly different onboarding process to the one outlined above.
+This Sorare guide contains affiliate links to Sorare and was last updated in February 2023.
+Future changes to the sign up process and tournament structures may occur but this guide comes after major alterations to both in January 2023.
 Do your own research before putting any money into the platform!